kovidgoyal/kitty/docs/overview.rst

   platforms with a primary clipboard).
 * You can middle click to paste from the primary clipboard (on platforms with a primary clipboard).
+* You can right click while holding :kbd:`ctrl+shift` to open the output of the clicked on command in a pager (requires :ref:`shell_integration`)
-* You can select text with kitty even when a terminal program has grabbed the mouse by holding down the :kbd:`shift` key.
+* You can select text with kitty even when a terminal program has grabbed the mouse by holding down the :kbd:`shift` key

 All these actions can be customized in :file:`kitty.conf` as described :ref:`here <conf-kitty-mouse.mousemap>`.